AcuGIS/GeoSuite/docs/installing.rst

    chmod +x geohelm-ubuntu.sh
    ./geohelm-ubuntu.sh

-The above will install Webmin, Apache HTTPD Server, JRI Publisher module, as well as our (optional) Certbot Module for SSL.
+The above will install Webmin, Apache HTTPD Server, GeoHelm module, as well as our (optional) Certbot Module for SSL.

 When the script completes, you will see the message below: